 'Scheduled Employment' means an employment specified in the Schedule or any process or branch of work forming part of such employment.'
+Minimum Wages Act: Fixation of Rate

-The Schedule is divided into two parts namely, Part I and II.
+Minimum Wages Act: Fixation of Rate The Schedule is divided into two parts namely, Part I and II.
 When originally enacted, Part I of the Schedule had 12 entries.
 Part II relates to employment in agriculture.